 If a Block Ack agreement has successfully been established for all STAs receiving a GCR group address, for a group delivered using the GCR unsolicited retry retransmission policy, the AP may retransmit any of the last m A-MSDUs that have the DA field in the A-MSDU subfield set to the GCR group address, where m is GCR Buffer Size (as defined in 11.22.15.aa2.7), subject to the lifetime limits.

 If there is a STA with an active GCR agreement for a group address that does not have an active Block Ack agreement, the AP shall not retransmit a preceding A-MSDU for that group address.
-A preceding A-MDSU is defined as an A-MSDU with a sequence number value that precedes the sequence number value of the last transmitted A-MSDU for the GCR group address.
+A preceding A-MDSU is defined as an A-MSDU with a sequence number value that precedes, using the modulo 212 rules defined in 9.20.1,(#3082) the sequence number value of the last transmitted A-MSDU for the GCR group address.

 11.22.15.aa2.7 GCR Block Ack